Gun Bluing 101 – How to Blue a Gun

 Soak the treated gun parts in a bath.
 It’ll protect the finish from sweat, body oil, and of course rust.
 Let the parts in the oil bath for an hour, until they have cooled, and you finished gun bluing task successfully.

-Cold bluing is a method which doesn’t require heat.
+Cold bluing is a method that doesn’t require heat.
 Cold bluing isn’t especially resistant to holster wear, neither it provides a high degree of rust resistance.
 Generally, it gives an adequate cosmetic retouch of a gun’s finish when applied and additionally oiled on a regular basis.
 However, rust bluing of small areas will often “hit better the bluing target” than any other cold bluing process.
 Read the following steps and learn how to cold blue a gun.

 Step #1 Cleaning and Polishing